colinhiggs/pyramid-jsonapi/docs/source/api-creation.rst

     pip install --pre -i pyramid_jsonapi

+* pyramid_jsonapi uses ``buildout`` to manage development.
+See the :ref:`developing` documentation for details.

-* Since pyramid_jsonapi is pure python, You can download the development version from `<https://github.com/colinhiggs/pyramid-jsonapi>`_ and add the directory you downloaded/cloned to to your PYTHONPATH.
+* Since pyramid_jsonapi is pure python, You can download the latest code from `<https://github.com/colinhiggs/pyramid-jsonapi>`_ and add the directory you downloaded/cloned to to your PYTHONPATH.